-After all the delay due to new radar being lost in shipping, broken mechanical steering and many other things (which have been replaced with brand new items), I am now planning to go through the Panama Canal by Aug 22nd and sail to the Galapagos, Marquesas and Tahiti (arrival around January 020).
+Due to many delays, I am now planning to go through the Panama Canal in September and sail to the Galapagos, Marquesas and arrive in Tahiti around January 2020.
 Then 3 month later in April 2020 (after cruising around French Polynesia) continue all the way to Darwin, Australia (with many stops along the way), then up through Indonesian, Singapore and final destination Thailand, with an arrival in Singapore around January 2021.
-Looking for crew for the first leg from Panama to Tahiti (maybe all the way to Thailand )
+Looking for crew for the first leg from Panama to Tahiti (maybe all the way to Thailand ), then one crew for the second leg from Tahiti to Darwin (maybe Thailand).

 I actually need 2 new crew members (but NO couples).